-I get a 100 per cent success rate as the photo goes to Christine Harding – “My legs are shaking, too!”.
+I get a 100 percent success rate as the photo goes to Christine Harding – “My legs are shaking, too!”.

-Afterwards, I’m disappointed I didn’t do better but Carley’s impressed with what she heard tonight.
+Afterward, I’m disappointed I didn’t do better but Carley’s impressed with what she heard tonight.
 “Craig told me a lot of things that were true,” she says.
 “For instance, he said my boyfriend could be possessive – and Darren, my ex, was very jealous.”

 I don’t say anything but the news that Carley really did have a boyfriend named Darren sends a little shiver down my spine.